-While summit commitments are collective, that can be so explicitly in varying degrees, in that some commitments explicitly apply to only some of the members.
+Summit commitments are collective because they equally cover all members (including the European Union in the G7 and G20).
+But some commitments can apply specifically to only some members.

-4. Specified Subsets.
-These subsets can have the criteria and thus the identity specified, such as the "advanced countries" excluding Japan bound by the Toronto terms on deficits at debt at the G20 summit in Toronto in June 2010.
-At other times they are less specified, such as "some of us."
-In between lies "those of use" who use of favour nuclear power.
+- Specified Subsets.
+These subsets can have the criteria and thus the identity specified, such as the "advanced countries" excluding Japan bound by the terms on deficits and debt at the 2010 G20 Toronto Summit.
+They can also be less specific, as in "some of us" or, for example, "those of us" that use nuclear power. - Single-Member Commitments.
+Some commitments specify an individual member, usually when, as part of a large collective framework, each member's individual commitments to do a specific thing to contribute to the common goal are listed by name. - Member Communiqué Inclusion Counts.
+A member's name and multiple members' names can be mentioned in a commitment.
+This could help indicate the members this commitment, per the subset commitments discussion immediately above.
+It could also be considered a communique catalyst that affects compliance (see below).
+For further analyses, the specified members' compliance scores for the commitment could be more heavily weighted in calculating the average compliance score for that commitment.

-- 5. Single-Member Commitments.
-Some commitments are specific to an individual member, usually when, as part of a large collective framework, each member's individual commitments listed by name to do a particular thing to contribute to the common goals (through "singing in harmony, not unison"). - 6.
-Member Communiqué Inclusion Counts.
-The number of times a member's name is included can be counted in the text of all of the commitments a summit makes. - 7.
-Member Initiative Commitments.
-Which commitments resulted directly from and reflected the initiative a member took, or provided key support to at an early stage, or tried to veto but failed.
+• Member Initiative Commitments.
+A key question for further analysis is "Which commitments resulted directly from and reflected the initiative a member took, or provided key support to at an early stage, or tried to veto but failed.
+The specification of a member's name in the commitment could provide a clue to this.
+This could be checked against the "Goals Set Met" analysis and report.